 Please note all our online courses are listed in US$

-Save BIG when you bundle all four courses (Level 1, Level 2, Teens, Preschoolers and Special Needs) together.
+Hooray – now you can bundle all four courses (Level 1, Level 2, Teens, Preschoolers and Special Needs) together.
 Get your 95 hour Yoga Alliance Children’s Yoga Teacher recognized certificate while studying at home.

 This self paced, in depth advanced study will provide everything you need to create amazing, interactive, and impactful yoga and mindfulness classes for children and youth from 2 to 18 years of age.
 Begin today and complete the course at your pace, from the comfort of your home.
 Support from Yoga In My School founder, Donna Freeman, is provided throughout your certification journey.

 Online 95 Hour RCYT Certification.
 Get certified to teach youth yoga and mindfulness.
 Save big when you bundle all four of our flagship courses together.
 With self paced, at home study, you are the master of the pace you'd like to earn your certification.
 Support throughout from Yoga In My School founder, Donna Freeman.
 A personal gmail account is highly recommended for ease of access.
 Enroll today to earn your RCYT designation.